czechbox/basketcase/README.md

 * No UI is required
 * Items will be added to the Basket one at a time
 * The provided test output is sufficient test coverage in this PoC
+* When discount values are created, the output is rounded down.
+This was needed to make the output match the expected totals.
+It would be trivial to change this if required.

 ### The Catalogue is defined and Products added
 ```